If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 char *token_type_str = get_token_type_str[token.type];

-This isn’t a huge issue, but it’s extremely hard to tell where I forgot to paste it.
-If I had forgotten to paste it in the above code block and an out-of-bounds index were passed to that get_token() call, token.type would have an undefined value, and could’ve caused a segfault at get_token_type_str[token.type] when it gets used as an index into an array.
+The issue here is that it’s extremely hard to tell where I forgot to paste it.
+If I had forgotten to paste it in the above code block, and an out-of-bounds index were passed to that peek_token() call, token.type would have an undefined value, and could’ve caused a segfault at get_token_type_str[token.type] when it gets used as an index into an array.

 goto?